sayonaramemori/study-roads/javacode/tutor.md

 ### Operator Overload
 ---
 > Unlike C++, Java has no programmable operator overloading.
+Except the operator +, += for String.
 ---

 ### Auto deduce
 ---
-> var is the same as auto keyword in C++
+> As of Java 10, var is the same as auto keyword in C++
 > Note that the `var` keywork can only be used with *local* variables inside methods.
 ---

 ### toString Funtion
+> A function defined in Object, you can override it.
 ---
 > define a method for a class with the name toString is the same as overloading << in C++.
 ---